 - Taken out after you arrive your insurance covers you for travel around Australia and travel home

 - If you apply more than seven days after arriving in Australia you will have a 28 day waiting period for medical claims

 - Extensions of cover are available up to a maximum of 12 months

 If you have to make a claim on your Inbound Travel Insurance but you can rest assured that your claim will be processed as quickly as possible.
-There are a number of steps you can take to make sure that the claims process runs smoothly for your part, and that you receive the benefits and reimbursements you are entitled to; these include:
+There are a number of steps you can take to make sure that the claims process runs smoothly for your part, and that you receive the benefits and reimbursements to which you are entitled.
+These include:

 - Do everything you can to avoid a loss while you are travelling